- Symptoms and Signs

 Pancreatic function should be assessed at the time of diagnosis, usually by measuring 72-h fecal fat excretion or the concentration of human pancreatic elastase in stool.
 This latter test is valid even in the presence of exogenous pancreatic enzymes.
 Infants who are initially pancreatic sufficient and who carry 2 "severe" mutations should have serial measurements to detect progression to pancreatic insufficiency.

-Chest x-rays are done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 yr.
+Chest imaging is done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 yr.
 High-resolution chest CT may be helpful to more precisely define the extent of lung damage and to detect subtle airway abnormalities.
-Both may show hyperinflation and bronchial wall thickening as the earliest findings.
+Chest x-rays and CT may show hyperinflation and bronchial wall thickening as the earliest findings.
 Subsequent changes include areas of infiltrate, atelectasis, and hilar adenopathy.
 With advanced disease, segmental or lobar atelectasis, cyst formation, bronchiectasis, and pulmonary artery and right ventricular hypertrophy occur.
 Branching, fingerlike opacifications that represent mucoid impaction of dilated bronchi are characteristic.

 Sinus CT studies are indicated in patients with significant sinus symptoms or nasal polyps in whom endoscopic sinus surgery is being considered.
 These studies almost always show persistent opacification of the paranasal sinuses.